 Genesis 15:6 states, “Abram believed the LORD, and he credited it to him as righteousness.”
 And, two thousand years later, the Holy Spirit has the Apostle Paul writes, “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— not by works, so that no one can boast.”
 (Ephesians 2:8-9)

 Therefore, since Christ Jesus made me alive in Him, and that through faith in Him, I am now a child of Abraham, Isaac, and Jacob, I have received the promises God gave His children.
-I can rest in God’s Word in Galatians 3:26-29, which states:
+I can rest in God’s Word:

 Prayer: Lord Jesus I rejoice for You made the promise in Isaiah 46:4 accessible and beneficial even for me.
 Sustain me I pray.
 Carry me when I cannot walk.
 Rescue me when all seems lost.
 I cast my lot with You, Jesus.
 I ask that You live in me and through me that even in my old age You will find a use for me. – Amen